mduhovniy/transaction-statistic/README.md

 For the rest api, the biggest and maybe hardest requirement is to make the GET /statistics execute in constant time and space.
 The best solution would be O(1).
 It is very recommended to tackle the O(1) requirement as the last thing to do as it is not the only thing which will be rated in the code challenge.

 Other requirements, which are obvious, but also listed here explicitly:
-● The API have to be threadsafe with concurrent requests ● The API have to function properly, with proper result ● The project should be buildable, and tests should also complete successfully. e.g. If maven is used, then mvn clean install should complete successfully.
+  - The API have to be threadsafe with concurrent requests
+  - The API have to function properly, with proper result
+  - The project should be buildable, and tests should also complete successfully. e.g. If maven is used, then mvn clean install should complete successfully.
-● The API should be able to deal with time discrepancy, which means, at any point of time, we could receive a transaction which have a timestamp of the past ● Make sure to send an in memory solution without database, (including no in memory database).
+  - The API should be able to deal with time discrepancy, which means, at any point of time, we could receive a transaction which have a timestamp of the past
+  - Make sure to send an in memory solution without database, (including no in memory database).
-● Endpoints have to execute in constant time and memory (O(1)) ● Please complete the challenge using Java
+  - Endpoints have to execute in constant time and memory (O(1))